aybehrouz/argennon/proposal.md

 A possible choice for the challenge solution could be the cryptographic hash of the content of the challenge memory block combined with the ZK-EDB ALGO address: `hash(challenge.content|ownerAddr)`

-The winning tickets of the lottery of the round `r` need to be included in the block of the round `r`, otherwise they will be considered expired.
-Validation and prize distribution for the winning tickets of the round `r` will be done in the round `r+1`.
+The winning tickets of the lottery of the round *r* need to be included in the block of the round *r*, otherwise they will be considered expired.
+Validation and prize distribution for the winning tickets of the round *r* will be done in the round *r + 1*.
 This way, **the content of the challenge memory block could be kept secret during the lottery round.**
 Every winning ticket will get an equal share of the lottery prize.

 #### Memory Allocation and De-allocation